espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: to check the initialization status of classic bluetooth.
 Response:

-    If classic bluetooth is not initialized, it will return +BTINIT:0
+If classic bluetooth is not initialized, it will return:

+    +BTINIT:0
     OK
-    If classic bluetooth is initialized, it will return +BTINIT:1
+If classic bluetooth is initialized, it will return:

+    +BTINIT:1
     OK
 Set Command: